Carla Ochoa

 She is close friend of the ex-Miss Chile Isabel Bawlitza and of her fellow ex-contestant of Pelotón, Mariela Montero.
 At 26 years old, Ochoa gave birth to a girl named Josefa.
-Recently in February 2010, Carla participated for the 2010 Viña del Mar International Song Festival's queen election, where she obtained the 2nd place, the winner was Carolina Arregui.
+In February 2010, Carla participated for the 2010 Viña del Mar International Song Festival's queen election, where she obtained the 2nd place, the winner was Carolina Arregui.